Travis Mulraine: International career

-He earned 22 caps for the Trinidad and Tobago national team between 1995 and 2005.
+Mulraine earned 22 caps for the Trinidad and Tobago national team between 1995 and 2005.
 In November 2002 he became captain of the national team.

 Coaching career

 In May 2009 he began training as a coach.
 He began as a player-coach at San Juan Jabloteh later that year, becoming player-coach at Caledonia AIA in February 2010.
 In 2012 he became a player-coach at Fredericksburg Hotspur.
 He later managed Matura Reunited, resigning in September 2018.